virtjs/virtjs.github.io/_metalsmith/content/documentation/standard-devices.md

 # Standard Devices

-The default Virt.js library contains a handful of ready-to-use devices, compatible with most standard engines (but not every environment).
+The default Virtjs library contains a handful of ready-to-use devices, compatible with most standard engines (but not every environment).
 Here is a quick reference, by type.

 *Please note that some engines may not be compatible with every device.
 These abstractions should work in many cases, but sometimes an engine is too complex for them, and a new custom device has to be wrote*